AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 /bin/ld: libfoo.a: error adding symbols: archive has no index; run ranlib to add one
 ```
 This is because usually gnu gcc ranlib is being called which cannot deal with clang LTO files.
-The solution is simple: when you ./configure you have also have to set RANLIB=llvm-ranlib and AR=llvm-ar
+The solution is simple: when you ./configure you also have to set RANLIB=llvm-ranlib and AR=llvm-ar

 Solution:
 ```
 AR=llvm-ar RANLIB=llvm-ranlib CC=afl-clang-lto CXX=afl-clang-lto++ ./configure --disable-shared
 ```
-and on some target you have to to AR=/RANLIB= even for make as the configure script does not save it.
+and on some targets you have to set AR=/RANLIB= even for make as the configure script does not save it.
 Other targets ignore environment variables and need the parameters set via
 `./configure --cc=... --cxx= --ranlib= ...` etc. (I am looking at you ffmpeg!).